 Pinpointing Fuel Properties for Optimal Performance

 Researchers have long recognized the potential for fuels with higher research octane number (RON), octane sensitivity (S), and heat of vaporization (HOV) to increase engine efficiency.
-For the first time, the distinct algebraic form of the Co-Optima-developed merit function assigns a numerical value corresponding to possible efficiency gains from these and additional fuel properties in a co-optimized engine relative to regular (E10) gasoline.
-This shows researchers how fuel properties—RON, S, HOV, flame speed, particulate matter index, and the catalyst light-off temperature—interact and trade off, making it possible to rank fuels on a quantitative basis.
+For the first time, the distinct algebraic form of the Co-Optima-developed merit function has assigned a numerical value corresponding to possible efficiency gains from these and additional fuel properties in a co-optimized engine relative to regular (E10) gasoline.
+This has showed researchers how fuel properties—RON, S, HOV, flame speed, particulate matter index, and the catalyst light-off temperature—interact and trade off, making it possible to rank fuels on a quantitative basis.
 This work has supplied a new fundamental understanding of how fuel properties, engine parameters, and fuel composition interact to impact engine efficiency and emissions.

 Rigorous Screening to Identify Blendstock Potential

 A major portion of Co-Optima research focused on identifying blendstocks that can be added to conventional liquid fuels to tailor the fuel properties.
 Researchers considered blendstocks that can be produced from a wide variety of domestic resources, including non-food domestic biomass such as forestry and agricultural waste.